The 80/20 Diet May Improve Sexual Health for Good

 "However, in this case, allowing that percentage to be used in your favorite foods gives you a sense of freedom," she noted, referring to the 20 percent of "choice foods."

-The name derives from its elements: 80 percent of your menu should consist of whole, natural, nutritious foods, while the other 20 percent can be indulgent or processed foods.
+80 percent of your menu should consist of whole, natural, nutritious foods, while the other 20 percent can be indulgent or processed foods.

 According to Peralta, the diet can definitely work if you do it right, which means consciously balancing your plate with the right amount of protein, carbs and fats.
 For example, if 80 percent of your diet is coming from whole, natural foods, but you're eating only potatoes and oatmeal, you'll be getting too many carbohydrates and not enough protein and healthy fats.